-If you aim for or are considering a military profession, do your best in the basic training period and tell your superiors that you would like to undergo leadership training.
+If you aim for or are considering a military profession, do your best in service and tell your superiors that you would like to undergo leadership training.
 Make sure you do well in the NCO course and let your superiors know that you want to study at the Reserve Officer School.
-If you are not accepted into the Reserve Officer School, make it known that you want to study there later.